Nabratein synagogue: History and architecture

+The analysis of the excavators indicates that it is one of the oldest in the Galilee.
+The original synagogue was enlarged during the third century and destroyed in the Galilee earthquake of 363.

 The final, and much larger, synagogue building was constructed in the late 6th century reusing stones from the earlier building.
-The year of its construction is known from the inscription over the main door, now displayed at the Israel Museum: “Built four hundred and ninety four years after the destruction of the Temple under the leadership of Hanina ben Lizar and Luliana bar Yuden.”
+The year of its construction is known from the inscription over the main door: "According to the counting of four hundred and ninety-four years to (from) the destruction of the Temple (lit.
+"House"); built during the public service of Hanina son of ("ben") Lizar and Luliana son of ("bar") Yudan."
+Read as "Built 494 years after the destruction of the Temple" etc., so in 564 CE (70+494=564).

+The lintel is now displayed at the Israel Museum.

 The building stood until 640 CE.
-The façade was partially reconstructed by the Jewish National Fund and the Israel Antiquities Authority.